austinholland/PhasePApy/README.md

 There are examples in the test directory if one has the required libraries the examples should run directly out of a git clone of PhasePApy.

+Because the associators require travel-time tables, we have included a data set and travel- time tables in the git repository.
+This is not ideal, but because PhasePApy does not include a travel-time calculator for velocity models this approach seemed like the best.
+For this reason the repository is larger than it needs to be.

 ## Required Libraries